 Reaper of Souls has Adria, the second major boss of Act V, whose sweeping melee attacks hurt like Hell, who teleports all over the place, and who constantly spams blood-worms that explode into blood pools that do high damage when the player is in them.

-On the other end, Witch Doctors are being loathed for being far tankier than both Wizards and Demon Hunters while somehow still dealing the most DPS out of the six classes, to the point where some players are calling the game Reaper of Witch Doctors.
+Tier-Induced Scrappy: Witch Doctors are being loathed for being far tankier than both Wizards and Demon Hunters while somehow still dealing the most DPS out of the six classes, to the point where some players are calling the game Reaper of Witch Doctors.
 The fact that they are also the easiest class to learn does not help.
-Crusaders aren't much further behind after their buffs recieved in 2.0.5, though nowhere as gamebreaking.
+Crusaders aren't much further behind after their buffs received in 2.0.5, though nowhere as game-breaking.

 Visual Effects of Awesome: Blizzard is well known for their excellent cinematic work, but Diablo III sets a high water mark not just for video games but for motion picture animation as well!

-Win Back the Crowd: Time will tell, but the new expansion appears to be answering some of the fan complaints regarding the vanilla title, including an overhauled loot system, a darker art tone, randomized maps in the form of "Loot Runs", and the removal of the auction house.
+Win Back The Crowd: The Reaper of Souls expansion appears to be answering some of the fan complaints regarding the vanilla title, including an overhauled loot system, a darker art tone, randomized maps in the form of "Loot Runs", and the removal of the auction house.